 Provide a place to cultivate learning and discovery:

-Besides being a safe place to belong, I believe our homes should be a laboratory for exploration, learning and discovery.
+Besides being a safe place to belong, I believe our homes should also be a laboratory for exploration, learning and discovery.
 Each 'science experiment' teaches us what we're good at, what we enjoy, and who God is.
-How else will we know which direction to point our children in if they are not learning and discovering who they are and what they're good at.?
+How else will we know which direction to point our children in if they are not learning and discovering who they are and what they're good at?
 (Proverbs 22:6)

-Provide a place where we could sense God's presence to be refreshed, refocused, renewed & refined:
+Provide a place where we can sense God's presence to be refreshed, refocused, renewed & refined:

-I first met God at home - not in church - and I know that I am not alone here as I've heard similiar stories from others.
+I first met God at home - how about you?
 And who can deny nature's magic and mystery all created to communicate God's goodness to us?
 Even Jesus tells us about rocks proclaiming who He is (Luke 19:40) .
 Beauty speaks to us in a language we cannot articulate but, if are hearts are soft, we all understand.

 Our property became a canvas to create and experiment with and it constantly gives back to us by responding generously with beauty - just like the good Shepherd who left the 99, it is a reminder of God's faithfulness, grace, protection and love.

 Provide extended living space in order to share hospitality: